 If a product fails and causes serious injury, it is the responsibility of the manufacturer’s insurer to compensate the victims.
 This means paying financial compensation for medical expenses, loss of earnings while recovering from the injury and an amount for pain and suffering.
 If the manufacturer has shown unacceptable negligence, the victim may be able to submit a claim for punitive damages too.

-However, no personal injury compensation claim is straightforward.
+However, no Long Island Personal Injury Lawyer compensation claim is straightforward.
 If you live in the New York area, to ensure you get the financial compensation you deserve, you should contact Richard S. Jaffe Esq., who is an experienced personal injury attorney and will assess your situation through a free consultation.